Elections in Mauritius: Main political parties

 From 1967 onwards all general elections have been won by a coalition of parties led by either the Labour Party (led by the Ramgoolams) or the MSM (led by the Jugnauths).
 The following politicians held the office of Prime Minister:

 Elections

 1967 general election

-In the 1967 general election, an alliance known as the Independence Party consisting of the Labour Party (Parti Travailliste — PTR), Independent Forward Bloc (IFB) and Comité d'Action Musulman (CAM) won the election.
+In the 1967 general election, an alliance known as the Independence Party consisting of the Labour Party (Parti Travailliste - PTR), Independent Forward Bloc (IFB) and Comité d'Action Musulman (CAM) won the election.
 Sir Seewoosagur Ramgoolam (SSR) became the first Prime Minister of Mauritius.
 The Parti Mauricien Social Démocrate (PMSD) became the opposition party.

 1976 general election

-In the 1976 general election, the Mouvement Militant Mauricien (MMM) won the majority of the seats, however a coalition government was formed by the Independence Party (consisting of the Labour Party and Comité d'Action Musulman) and the PMSD.
-SSR remained in office.
-The MMM became the opposition party.
+In the 1976 general election, the Mouvement Militant Mauricien (MMM) won the majority of the seats.
+However a coalition government was formed by the Independence Party (consisting of the Labour Party and Comité d'Action Musulman) and the PMSD.
+SSR remained in office and the MMM became the opposition party.